Cadmium Toxicity

 • Protein

 A note on detox symptoms: When cadmium is being pushed out of the body, a person may feel tired, moody, emotional, and sometimes very uneasy and vulnerable for a few days.
-When a large cadmium elimination occurs, one may notice odd smells or tastes, a lot of fatigue and perhaps pain in the kidneys, bones or elsewhere.
-It usually passes quickly, however.
+When a large cadmium elimination occurs, one may notice odd smells or tastes, fatigue, and perhaps pain in the kidneys, bones, or elsewhere.
+The good news is that these symptoms usually pass quickly.

 How to Detect Cadmium in Your Body